BrunoQuaresma/blog/content/blog/logre-io/index.md

 <br />

-Here is some statistics from Twitter.
-Impressions: 19.333, Engagements: 1.487.
+Here is some statistics from Twitter, Impressions: 19.333, Engagements: 1.487 and some from the app, Boxes: 778, Logs: 189.

 After these two weeks we released the "Accounts" feature which basically allow users to create an account and create private boxes.